rgmann/coral/README.md

 utilities, examples, and tests by issuing the following commands from the Coral root directory.

-    1. `cmake .` to configure the project
+ 1. Configure the project

+        cmake .

-    2. `make all` to build the project
+ 2. Build the project

+        make all

  3. Create an environment variable called CORALRPC_GEN_ROOT whose value is the full path to utils/rpc_generate.